 The Cologne Game Lab

 Since 2010, the CGL has offered the project-oriented, part-time Master’s Program “Game Development and Research.”
-In 2018 both the consecutive Master’s Program “Digital Games,” following the Bachelor Program, and the first Intermedia Master “3D Animation for Film & Games,” in cooperation with the IFS (Internationale Filmschule Köln), were launched.
+In 2018 both the consecutive Master’s Program “Digital Games,” following the Bachelor Program, and the first Intermedia Master “3D Animation for Film & Games,” in cooperation with the ifs (Internationale Filmschule Köln), was launched.

 At our location in the rooms of the former administration building of the cable factory F & G on the Schanzenstraße in Köln-Mülheim, 250 students and 21 team members engage with one another in the creation, marketing, and theoretical discussion and exhibition of games.